gsiekaniec/LOTUS/README.md

 ### Main purpose

-Simple filter on the vcf file from Funcotator using multiple informations to keep only trustworthy somatic variants.
+Simple filters on the vcf file from Funcotator using multiple informations to keep only trustworthy somatic variants.

 ### Inputs/Outputs [(get more details)](https://github.com/gsiekaniec/LOTUS/tree/main/inputs_outputs_description#filter)